farscapian/clams-app-docker/docs/aws-hosting-guide.md

 # AWS Self Hosting Guide

-Want to run your own LNPlay on an AWS instance, this is what you will want to do.
+Want to run your own LNPlay on an AWS instance?
+This is what you will want to do.

 # Prerequisites

 You need to have an AWS account.
 All you will be doing is deploying an EC2 instance to an AWS data center.
 Try to choose a region that is geographically closest to the attendees.
-You will also need a domain name and the ability to create DNS records.
+You will also need a domain name and the ability to create DNS A records.

 You development machine MUST be able to SSH into remote VMs you create in the cloud.
+This works best on Ubuntu, but anyone with SSH knowledge should be able to do it on Windows as well. *Note there may be a need to use SCP as well.

 ## Public Deployments